You're viewing Apigee Edge documentation.

 - The third column lists the operations the role can perform on each resource and path.
 The operations are GET, PUT, and DELETE.
 In the UI, these same operations are referred to as View, Edit, and Delete.
 Just keep in mind that the UI and API uses different terms for these operations.

-If you are not an org admin
+If you are not an organization administrator

 You are not permitted to add or change a user's roles or view the role properties in the UI.
 See Edge built in roles for information about the permissions granted to each role.